 - provide training and guidance for managers and supervisory staff directly involved in decisions about pay and benefits; and

 - continue to work in partnership with the recognised Trade Unions and Professional Organisations on the actions and implementation of the above.

 In March 2018 the Trust completed its first gender pay gap report for the reporting period April 2016 – March 2017.
 You can read more about it here.

 Equality Impact Assessments

 The Equality Act 2010 requires all public authorities to conduct Equality Impact Assessments (EIAs) on their policies and proposals.

 Completion of Equality Impact Assessments forms part of the approval process for all corporate policies in the Trust and for key service changes.

-If you would like to request a copy of an Equality Impact Assessment please contact us using our feedback form.
+If you would like to request a copy of an Equality Impact Assessment please fill in a feedback form.